-Kittens quickly become cats and there are some notable changes that occur during the last half of their first year of life.
-The major developmental milestones may have already passed but that doesn't mean your kitten is done growing physically or mentally.
+Kittens quickly become cats during the last half of their first year of life, and there are some notable changes that occur.
+The major developmental milestones may have already passed by six months, but that doesn't mean your kitten is done growing physically or mentally.

 Month 6: Time to Spay or Neuter a Kitten

-At six months of age, your kitten may look like a little adult but that doesn't mean it has reached its adult size.
-The basic rule of thumb is that the average-sized cat will gain about one pound a month so at six months of age your kitten should weigh about six pounds with a lanky torso and legs.
-It may seem a little disproportional but your kitten will soon grow into its long legs and body just like a human preteen does.
+At six months of age, your kitten may look like a little adult, but that doesn't mean it has reached its adult size.
+The basic rule of thumb is that the average-sized cat will gain about one pound a month, so at six months of age, your kitten should weigh about six pounds with a lanky torso and legs.
+It may seem a little disproportionate, but your kitten will soon grow into its long legs and body just like a human preteen does.

 Month 7: Your Kitten Will Sleep More

-Still very much a baby but growing into a young adolescent, your kitten will start to sleep more during the day like an adult cat does.
-Expect more than half the day to be filled with cat naps so try to have a comfy cat bed in your kitten's favorite spots.
+Still very much a baby, but growing into a young adolescent, your kitten will start to sleep more during the day like an adult cat does.
+Expect more than half the day to be filled with cat naps, so try to have a comfy cat bed in your kitten's favorite spot.

-If you have not already had your female kitten spayed and it has spent time with an intact male cat then there is a chance that your kitten is pregnant.
-Cats can get pregnant as young as six months of age so it is very important to get your female kitten spayed if you don't want more kittens.
+If you have not already had your female kitten spayed and it has spent time with an intact male cat, then there is a chance that your kitten is pregnant.
+Cats can get pregnant as young as six months of age so it's very important to get your female kitten spayed if you don't want more kittens.

 Your kitten may start to play more with other pets in your house since its confidence is at an all-time high.
-Supervision is still a necessity though, as larger pets such as dogs can still do damage to an eight month old kitten.
+Supervision is still a necessity though, as larger pets like dogs can still do damage to an eight month old kitten.

-Counter surfing may be attempted now that your kitten is large enough to jump that high, items may be pushed around or pushed off of tables out of curiosity, and testing the limits of both human and inanimate objects may occur.
+Be aware that your kitten is now large enough to attempt counter surfing, it may push items around or off of tables out of curiosity, and it will test the limits of both human and inanimate objects.
 Setting boundaries and being consistent in any training with your kitten is important.
-Kittens do not respond to force so if you are trying to train it to do or not do something you'll need to use positive reinforcement and patience to get the outcome you want.
+Kittens do not respond to force, so if you are trying to train it to do or not do something, you'll need to use positive reinforcement and patience to get the outcome you want.
 Verbal praise and tasty cat treats can go a long way in cat training.

 Month 10: Transition Your Kitten to Adult Cat Food

 Slowly mix the remaining kitten food you have with the new adult cat food.
 Allow there to eventually be more adult cat food then there is kitten food.
-This transition should take at least a week to decrease the likelihood of dietary-induced diarrhea and during this time you should also monitor your kitten's appetite to ensure it is still eating the adult food and not just picking out the kitten food.
+This transition should take at least a week to decrease the likelihood of dietary-induced diarrhea and during this time, you should also monitor your kitten's appetite to ensure it's still eating the adult food and not just picking out the kitten food.

-Month 11: Your Kitten is Almost an Adult
+Month 11: Your Kitten Is Almost an Adult Cat